 3. How many letters of recommendation do I need?

 You should submit two letters of recommendation from a qualified referee, such as a professor or employer.
-If you’re applying to certain scholarships, you will need to submit a third.
+If you’re applying to certain specific scholarships, you may need to submit a third.

 4. Does NYU Law use an interview as part of the application process?